rustygoldcoin/firebug/README.md

 ### Debugger Panel

 As mentioned before, FireBug comes bundled with a "Debuggers" panel.
 This panel allows you to replace your use of `var_dump` and `debug_trace`.
-When FireBug is installed in your application, all you have to do is call the `debugger(mixed $message);` function and let FireBug do the work.
+When FireBug is installed in your application, all you have to do is call the `debugger(mixed $value);` function and let FireBug do the work.
 This function can take any value and will simply `var_dump` and `debug_trace` it within the "Debuggers" panel of FireBug.

 Example: